How to Clean Violin Strings (Without Damaging Your Instrument)

 Good maintenance doesn’t require special products or complicated routines.

-• Wipe strings regularly
+• Wipe your strings regularly

 • Use alcohol sparingly and carefully

-• Protect the violin’s varnish
+• Always protect the violin’s varnish